Today’s topic of discussion is total float vs free float.

-You can see here that the free float for Activity G is two days, and the total float is fifteen days.
-Both are different.
+You can see here that the free float for Activity G is two days, and the total float is 15 days.

 Total float and free float are important concepts in schedule management.
 Total float is commonly referred to as float.
 Activities on a non-critical path will have a total float.
-When two activities converge, one of the converging activities will have a free float.
+When two activities converge, one of them will have a free float.

-Please note that you have to find the total float if you are asked to calculate the float for any activity in the exam.
+Please note that you have to find the total float if you are asked to calculate the float for any activity on the exam.